WissalChoukri/Lb1_DeepLearning_PyTorch/README.md

 # Lb1_DeepLearning_PyTorch
      1. Introduction

 The objective of this laboratory session is to explore the use of PyTorch to build, train, evaluate, and optimize deep neural networks for:

-Regression using the NYSE stock prices dataset

-Multiclass classification using the Predictive Maintenance dataset
+ -Regression using the NYSE stock prices dataset -Multiclass classification using the Predictive Maintenance dataset

 Throughout the lab, the work included:

-Exploratory Data Analysis (EDA)
+ ->Exploratory Data Analysis (EDA)

-Data preprocessing and normalization
+ ->Data preprocessing and normalization

-Implementation of MLP architectures in PyTorch
+ ->Implementation of MLP architectures in PyTorch

-Training and testing neural networks
+ ->Training and testing neural networks

-Hyperparameter tuning using GridSearchCV
+ ->Hyperparameter tuning using GridSearchCV

-Regularization (Dropout & Weight Decay)
+ ->Regularization (Dropout & Weight Decay)

-Performance evaluation using loss curves, accuracy curves, and metrics
+ ->Performance evaluation using loss curves, accuracy curves, and metrics

-Oversampling imbalanced data using SMOTE
+ ->Oversampling imbalanced data using SMOTE

-Interpretation and comparison of results
+ ->Interpretation and comparison of results

 2. Part 1 – Regression (NYSE Stock Prices)
 2.1 Dataset & EDA

 The NYSE dataset contains 851,264 rows with 7 columns.
 For regression, only numerical columns were kept:

-Features: open, high, low, volume
+  -Features: open, high, low, volume

-Target: close
+  -Target: close

 Key EDA Findings:

-Price variables (open, close, high, low) are perfectly correlated (~1.0)

-volume has very weak correlation with prices (~–0.06)

-The target variable is highly skewed, with most prices concentrated under 200
+  -Price variables (open, close, high, low) are perfectly correlated (~1.0) -volume has very weak correlation with prices (~–0.06) -The target variable is highly skewed, with most prices concentrated under 200

 This indicates a highly collinear and noisy dataset, making regression difficult.